jani-r/AppGameKit_Logger/README.md

 Default format used is: `<CurrentDate> <CurrentTime> <LOG_LEVEL> <message>` where

-	- CurrentDate
-		- is the output of function CurrentDate()
+	- CurrentDate - output from the function CurrentDate()
-	- CurrentTime
-		- is the output of function CurrentTime()
+	- CurrentTime - output from the function CurrentTime()
-	- LOG_LEVEL
-		- is the log level as string
+	- LOG_LEVEL - log message's log level as a string
-	- message
-		- is the given message
+	- message - the log message

 Modify function "LogMessage" to change the log format.